ljfranklin/k8s-pi/README.md

 When you deploy an app to k8s, it runs as one or more [pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) within the cluster.
 A pod is a group of one or more containers that should be grouped together on the same worker node.
 Each pod has a replica count which tells k8s how many copies to create of each pod.
-Since we specified three replicas in this example, k8s creates a VPN pod on each of the three workers.
+If we specify three replicas in this example, k8s would create a VPN pod on each of the three workers.

 After the deploy completes, we have three VPN server processes running but we need some way to route traffic to them.
 First we'll create a k8s [service](https://kubernetes.io/docs/concepts/services-networking/service/) to define how we will access the pods.